 This flood risk map compares to the three "flood risk" precincts which are currently used for floodplain management in the CBD.
-However, it should be recognised that these three existing precincts are essentially "flood chance" precincts which do not recognise that other factors contribute to "flood risk".

 By using all nine categories it enables a gradation of measures to manage risk to life to be used to facilitate intensification of development within the CBD and development in locations which a more simplistic categorisation of the floodplain would prohibit.
 It would be possible, as part of the planning process, to consolidate some of these categories based on preferred planning controls.